cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 ![](r_scan.png)

+Questions:

 - Where do the uncertainties on the CLs value at each value of `r` come from in the plot?
 - How could the precision of the limit be increased?

+(hint: read through [this section](../part3/commonstatsmethods.md#computing-limits-with-toys) and look for the adaptive sampling procedure)

 ### Debugging